COVID-19 Updates & Resources

 - Created various online campaigns, two of which is our iso-creation facebook group and #makingwithjolene on Instagram.

-- We have started a new campaign “Artist Profile” where we use our various online platforms to showcase and interview different artists within the community.
+- We started a new campaign “Artist Profile” where we use our various online platforms to showcase and interview different artists within the community.

 We will continue to reach out to our community and keep you updated on all our projects, alternately please feel free to reach out to the team here firstname.lastname@example.org